What's included, what's next door, what's nearby.

 Bunk room

 Four single bunks, two over two, with reading lights and curtains.
 Kids love it; adults tolerate it.
 Our youngest insisted on her sixth birthday in there and slept through the loons.
-The top bunks are five inches from the ceiling — anyone over twelve takes the bottom.
+The top bunks are about two feet from the ceiling — anyone over twelve takes the bottom.

 Wi-Fi